 Adjoining parishes in 1851

-Parish registers transcripts also available on microfiche in Newbury Library.
+Parish registers transcripts are available on microfiche in Newbury Library.

 Published local history

 - Arthur Lee Humphreys Bucklebury a Berkshire parish (1932)

 - Christine Storey Bucklebury in focus (photography) (Bucklebury Parish Council, 1999)

 - Cecilia Millson Bucklebury’s heritage (1975)

 Anglican church and parochial organisation

 Bucklebury lies within the deanery of Newbury and the archdeaconry of Berkshire, which transferred from Salisbury diocese to that of Oxford in 1836.